HBoyd255/implementing-gtd/Todoist/implementing-gtd-in-todoist.md

   switched off, so I would rather not be reminded of these tasks when I can't complete them.

-- `Errands` - For tasks that require me to leave the house, this allows me to group errands together, and complete them all at once, to save time.
+- `Errands` - For tasks that require me to leave the house.
+This allows me to group errands together, and complete them all at once, to save time.

 - `Brainstorm` - For tasks that require a lot of thought, and maybe a whiteboard or a piece of paper.
 This is separate from the other contexts, as it requires a different state of mind.
-Its good to review this list before going on a walk, to give me things to think about.
+It's good to review this list before going on a walk, to give me things to think about.

-## Agendas

-I'm still on the fence about how to implement the `Agendas` section, There are two ways I could do this:

-### Agendas as Labels
+### Agenda Labels

-In the Guide, for method 2, it suggests creating a single label titled `Agendas`, This would then be used to store tasks that need to be discussed with others.
-This, however, does not do anything to separate the tasks by person.
-I could address this by creating a label for each person, for example, `Agendas_Will`, but this would clutter up the labels section.

-### Agendas as Projects

-Alternatively, I could store a project titled `Agendas`, and then create a subproject for each person I need to discuss tasks with.
-This would allow me to separate the tasks by person.
-The downside to this is that it pulls the task out of the main project.
-This could lead to tasks being forgotten about, but it shouldn't be an issue if the weekly review is done correctly.

-For now, I'm going to go store Agendas as labels, but if it becomes too cluttered, I will switch to projects.
+Agendas refer to tasks that need to be discussed with others, preferably in person.
+To facilitate this, I have created multiple agenda labels, one for each person that I have tasks to discuss with.
+These labels can be created and deleted as needed.

+The format of these labels are `Agenda_<First initial>.<Surname>`.
+For example, tasks that I need to discuss with my good friend William Betteridge, would be assigned the label `Agenda_W.Betteridge`.